mariloutb/learnentityframeworkcore5.com/whats-new-in-ef-core-5/drop-column-from-sqlite-database.md

 * A temporary table is created with the desired schema for the new table.
 * Data is copied from the current table into the temporary table.
 * Foreign key enforcement is switched off.
-* The current table is dropped
+* The current table is dropped.
 * The temporary table is renamed to be the new table.